RitabrataDas343/Expressando-TDoC2021/documentation/expressando-day4.md

     cv2.imshow('Contours', drawing)
 ```

-## What ia s 'Convex Hull' ?
+## What is a 'Convex Hull'?

 A Convex object is one with **no interior angles greater than 180 degrees**.
 A shape that is not convex is called **Non-Convex or Concave**. **Hull** means the exterior or the shape of the object.
 Therefore, the **Convex Hull of a shape** or a group of points is a tight fitting convex boundary around the points or the shape.
 Any deviation of the object from this hull can be considered as **convexity defect**.

+## How to display the Convex Hull ?
-OpenCV provides a function **convexHull()** which stores all the points of the hull in the form of list/array of points, on passing **cnt** as the countour array.
+OpenCV provides a function **convexHull()** which stores all the points of the hull in the form of list/array of points, on passing **cnt** as the contour array.
+The next line of the program makes use of a **NumPy** array to store the **crop_img**, and using the function **np.zeroes()**, it converts the entire image to **black**.
+Here, we have used black background to clearly visualise the contours. **np.uint8** is an 8-bit unsigned integer basically, used to define the source of image.

+Step6
+## What are 'Convexity Defects'?
 OpenCV comes with a ready-made function to find this, cv2.convexityDefects().
 A basic function call would look like below:
 >Remember we have to pass returnPoints = False while finding convex hull, in order to find convexity defects.